Gajendra-Saini/Customer-RFM-Analysis/README.md

 # Customer Segmentation Using RFM Analysis

 ## Project Overview
-This project conducts a comprehensive RFM (Recency, Frequency, Monetary) analysis on customer transaction data, aiming to enhance marketing strategies and improve customer engagement.
+This project conducts a comprehensive RFM (Recency, Frequency, Monetary) analysis on customer transaction data to enhance marketing strategies and improve customer engagement.
 The analysis is performed using Python, NumPy, and Pandas in Google Colab, utilizing transaction and customer data sourced from an Excel file.

 ## Data Sources
-- **Transactions Dataset:** Contains transaction details including order IDs, product IDs, sales amounts, quantities, discounts, and profit amounts.
+- **Transactions Dataset:** Contains transaction details, including order IDs, product IDs, sales amounts, quantities, discounts, and profit amounts.
 - **Customers Orders Returns Dataset:** Includes customer information such as IDs, names, segments, and order details.

 ## Key Analysis Tasks